Andrej Babiš: Cooperation with StB

 According to the documents of the National Memory Institute in Slovakia, Babiš collaborated with the State Security Police (StB) of the Czechoslovak Socialist Republic, under the code name agent Bureš.
 He denies the accusations, and in 2012 sued the institute for defamation.
 In January 2018, the Bratislava regional court ruled definitively that Babiš was an StB agent.
 This final court case may not be appealed.

 Twelve unrelated cases investigated by StB from 1982 to 1985 were associated with the code name Bureš, according to the Slovak National Memory Institute.
 Babiš appeared once at the court during the process.
 The District Court in Bratislava issued a ruling on 26 June 2014 that there was insufficient evidence to put Andrej Babiš on a list of intentional cooperators with StB.
 The decision was criticised in the Slovak press, and the National Memory Institute announced it would appeal to a higher court.
-On 30 June 2015, Bratislava's County Court upheld the verdict.
+On 30 June 2015, Bratislava's Regional Court upheld the verdict.
 In October 2017, the Slovak Constitutional Court upheld the National Memorial Institute's appeal, annulling the earlier court decisions and finding that Babiš had been an agent of the former Communist secret police.
+His final appeal against the decision was dismissed by the constitutional court in February 2024.

 Babiš has also been accused of using his StB background and Communist party connections to enrich himself.
-Babiš has denied that he was a StB collaborator, but his close associates include Czech lawyer Libor Široký, now chairman of Agrofert's supervisory board, who is reportedly also a former member of one of the StB units most closely linked to the Soviet KGB.
+Babiš has denied that he was an StB collaborator, but his close associates include Czech lawyer Libor Široký, now chairman of Agrofert's supervisory board, who is reportedly also a former member of one of the StB units most closely linked to the Soviet KGB.
 Critics who accuse him of KGB connections also point to his alleged support for the 2014 Russian annexation of Crimea, and his opposition to international sanctions against Russia.
 When a Lebanese arms dealer with alleged Russian connections was released by Czech authorities instead of being extradited to the United States, and it was revealed that every official involved in the release was an ANO party member or was associated with Babiš, he was again accused of having an allegiance to Russia.
 Opposition MP Miroslav Kalousek (TOP 09) said that it no longer mattered what information the Slovak National Memory Institute had about Babiš, because his behaviour as a politician had proven his StB training.